cj-hilder/ble-hr-tool/README.md

 The app implements this by monitoring your live heart rate via a Bluetooth HR monitor and alerting you — with sound and vibration — when your heart rate crosses into or out of threshold zones, allowing you to follow strict pacing without having to watch the screen continuously.

+This app is intended to help you visualise what your heart is doing and help you pace yourself during exercise.
+It is not a complete *one-stop shop* for dysautonomia recovery.
+You must understand your diagnosis, be aware of your symptoms, and know how to track and pace your progress.
+Do not blindly follow the app, but be aware of your symptoms and be ready to hit the reset button or end the session if needed.
+Settings can be adjusted mid-session.

 ---

 ## Two Recovery Contexts